Art Lessons, Ideas, Activities, and Resources for the Prodigal Son

 Post your Sunday School ART lessons, ideas, activities, and resources for the Prodigal Son here.

 - Please include a scripture reference, supply lists, sources, suggested age range. age modification, etc.

-In many ways, the Prodigal Son wire sculpture art project and lesson embodies all that the Art Workshop aspires to:
+In many ways, the Prodigal Son wire sculpture art project and lesson embody all that an Art Workshop aspires to:

 - real art media (in this case, sculpture)

-- that allows students to create and express important ideas in the story,
+- allowing students to create and express important ideas in the story,

 - while easily adjusting to different grades,

 - and giving students something they'll want to take home.